SnowGem (XSG) Price Hits $0.0441 on Exchanges

-SnowGem (CURRENCY:XSG) traded 1.8% higher against the dollar during the one day period ending at 15:00 PM E.T. on May 19th.
+SnowGem (CURRENCY:XSG) traded up 1.8% against the dollar during the twenty-four hour period ending at 22:00 PM E.T. on May 24th.
 SnowGem has a total market cap of $1.36 million and $45,383.00 worth of SnowGem was traded on exchanges in the last 24 hours.
-Over the last seven days, SnowGem has traded down 13.2% against the dollar.
-One SnowGem coin can now be purchased for about $0.0441 or 0.00000231 BTC on exchanges including STEX, Graviex and Mercatox.
+Over the last week, SnowGem has traded down 13.2% against the dollar.
+One SnowGem coin can now be bought for about $0.0441 or 0.00000231 BTC on popular exchanges including Mercatox, STEX and Graviex.

 - FABRK (FAB) traded 0.1% higher against the dollar and now trades at $0.0010 or 0.00000003 BTC.